telephoneorg/docker-couchdb/examples/full/README.md

     * Provides a load balanced ClusterIP for the couchdb service.
 5. `couchdb-statefulset.yaml`
     * The StatefulSet that manages the kubernetes pods.
-6. `couchdb-statefulset.yaml`
-    * The StatefulSet that manages the kubernetes pods.

 ### Usage Example